-On the October 12th episode of HBO’s The Shop starring LeBron James, best friend Maverick Carter and a slew of athletes, rappers, and celebrities hand-picked uniquely for each episode, Drake stopped by to speak on his career, family, fatherhood, and the Pusha T beef of Summer 2018, he said something that might have been more personal than he realized.
-He was speaking with Bron and Maverick about challenges and how those who coast at consistent victory aren’t respected by many if they never have to overcome hardship.
+On the October 12th episode of HBO’s The Shop starring LeBron James, best friend Maverick Carter and a slew of athletes, rappers, and celebrities hand-picked uniquely for each episode, Drake stopped by to speak on his career, family, fatherhood, and the Pusha T beef of Summer 2018.
+He said something that might have been more personal than he realized.
+He was speaking with Bron and Mav about challenges and how those who coast at consistent victory aren’t respected by many if they never have to overcome hardship.

 2016’s Views came just a few months after the last shots had been fired between fierce adversary Meek Mill.
 The Summer 2015 beef between the two caused the first real chink in Aubrey’s armor.
-Even if he defeated Meek in convincing fashion with two diss tracks he released, and kept on delivering hits beyond that, his pen was constantly in question.
+Even if he defeated Meek in convincing fashion with diss tracks “Charged Up” and “Back to Back,” and kept on delivering hits beyond that, his pen has constantly remained in question.
 For many, he could never be looked at the same.

-Views was waited on since 2014.
-Between the initial announcement and the inevitable release, he put out two full mixtapes (one with Future), a number of big singles including “Hotline Bling” and “One Dance” and the usual strong features (“Work,” “100,” “Blessings”).
-The hype only grew, and the expectations soared to heights that Dwight Howard couldn’t reach.
-People expected and demanded perfection already, but it seemed to only grow despite the huge asterisk next to Drizzy’s name on any top ten list.
+Views had been waited on since 2014.
+Between the initial announcement and the inevitable release, he put out two full mixtapes (If You’re Reading This It’s Too Late, What A Time To Be Alive with Future), a number of big singles (notably “Hotline Bling,” “One Dance”) and the usual strong features (“Work,” “100,” “Blessings”).
+The hype only grew over time, and the expectations soared to heights that Dwight Howard couldn’t reach.
+People expected and demanded perfection already, but it seemed to peak at in this period despite the huge asterisk next to Drizzy’s name.

 As a result, there was a clear struggle to gauge the album objectively or in one universal way upon its release on April 29th, 2016.
 That wasn’t a new thing in music, but with Drake, there’s an especially strict criterion.
 Purists rejected the pop star status he was on the cusp of and questioned if he even wrote the lyrics on the album.